 Lean on Friends and Family

 If you live far from friends and family, consider relocating before your surgery.
-There are many apartments available in the Stamford area that will put you in closer proximity to loved ones so it’ll be easier to find support.
-View listings online and carefully look for accessible apartments.
-For example, depending on the circumstances and your projected needs, you may want to live in a building with an elevator.
+And, depending on the circumstances and your projected needs, you may want to live in a building with an elevator.

 Consider In-Patient Recovery